HawesJM/oenotrus/readme.md

 ##### Architecture

-Gym Logger is built with HTML5, custom CSS, JavaScript and Python in the Django full-stack framework to create a responsive and interactive full-stack web application which also contains back-end functionality that allows users to create, store and manipulate relevant data records.
+Oenotrus is built with HTML5, custom CSS, JavaScript and Python in the Django full-stack framework to create a responsive and interactive full-stack web application which also contains back-end functionality that allows users to create, store and manipulate relevant data records.

 ![alt text](static/oenotrus-mockup.png)